 Mortgage note investing is one of the best real estate investment opportunities available but it is rarely discussed.
 In this article, we shall discuss the various types of mortgage notes and how to invest in them.
-Real estate or mortgage note investing is owning real estate without property management or without becoming a landlord where the homeowner pays the investor instead of the bank.
+Mortgage note investing is owning real estate without property management or without becoming a landlord where the homeowner pays the investor instead of the bank.

 What is a Mortgage Note?

 A real estate mortgage note is a promissory note secured by a mortgage loan.
 It’s a way of saying promissory notes secured by a piece of property.
 That security instrument can be either a mortgage or a Deed of Trust.
 It depends on what state you’re doing business in or which security instrument you’re using.